The Ayurvedic Beauty Ritual: Tongue Scraping

 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.

-In the fast-paced, modern world of skincare that is ruled by high-tech serums and treatments such as microneedling (using a roller to puncture skin with needles), ancient blood-letting might seem outmoded.
+In the fast-paced, modern world of skincare that is ruled by high-tech serums and treatments such as microneedling (using a roller to puncture skin with needles), some ancient rituals might seem outmoded.
 But hidden within the 5,000-year-old teachings of Ayurveda is a single practice that could change your entire skincare outlook-tongue scraping.
-A once-stoic ceremony practiced for generations in India has turned a new page and is now on the radars of wellness nerds everywhere, as well as dermatologists who’ve discovered something incredibly special: this routine directly relates to glowy and healthy skin.
+A once-stoic ceremony practiced for generations in India has turned a new page and is now on the radars of wellness nerds everywhere, as well as dermatologists who’ve discovered something incredibly special: this routine directly relates to glowing and healthy skin.

 Now, it is important to discuss tongue scraping in detail later on – because the practice has some history too.
 Ayurveda, the “science of life” in ancient Sanskrit, is a traditional medical system originating from India.
 Instead of trying to treat a symptom or medical problem in isolation, like many Western approaches do, Ayurveda looks at the body as one interconnected system where balance and beauty are synonymous with health.